JuanJMD/obd2-infotainment-display/README.md

     - Displays Gravitational Force
 - Bluetooth Mode ( ~~Under planning~~ No Longer Under Development)
     - ~~Play media from bluetooth connected devices~~

+## Bugs and Issues
+### Hardware Issues
+- Depending on your geological area, weather can affect the performance of the Raspberry Pi.
+Warm geological areas may cause Raspberry Pi to overheat, which results in a decrease in performance and an increase in lag/delay.
+### Software Issues
+- TBD